1999 Houston Astros season: August—October

 To cap an extra inning marathon on August 20, Ken Caminiti crushed his second homer of the game, tipping the final score to Houston, 6–4, in the 16th over the Florida Marlins.
 The contest featured an NL-record 16 bases on balls coaxed by the Astros hitters, while they also whiffed 21 times.
 Meanwhile, Bagwell drew a major-league-record six free passes, including twice intentionally.

-During the August 31 contest, Caminiti launched the final grand slam hit at the Astrodome, with Houston hosting the New York Mets.
+During the August 31 contest, Ken Caminiti launched the final grand slam hit at the Astrodome, with Houston hosting the New York Mets.
 The big knock proved crucial, as all the scoring transpired after the sixth inning.
 Caminiti's two out error in the top of the eighth injected new life into the Mets, and John Olerud leveraged the opportunity by homering to tie the game, 2–2.
 In the bottom of the eighth, Turk Wendell (3–2) issued the intentional walk to Bagwell to face Caminiti instead, who launched the grand slam to put the Astros ahead, 6–2.
 Meanwhile, Lima (18–7) tossed eight smooth innings, with just two unearned runs allowed, while Wagner closed out the contest with a clean ninth.
+Caminiti's slam implemented the only season in which the home team would hit as many as four at the Astrodome, and was the third of his career at the stadium.
+Caminiti became the second player to hit three grand slams at the Astrodome, joining Doug Rader on May 16, 1971.

+On September 19, Billy Wagner converted his 37th save, breaking the single-season franchise mark held by Doug Jones (1992).
+(Note: Tied (2001), and surpassed (2003), by Wagner himself.
+Criteria: For single seasons, from 1962 to 2008, playing for HOU, in the regular season, requiring saves ≥ 30, sorted by ascending season.)
+Wagner closed out 4–3 triumph over the St. Louis Cardinals.
+Starter Chris Holt (5–13) earned the win with a quality start (6 innings, 3 earned runs), despite Mark McGwire taking him deep for home runs 58 and 59.
+Craig Biggio collected three hits, including his 55th double and 15th home run.
+Jeff Bagwell also crushed his 42nd home run while obtained his 120th RBI.

 During a Friday night contest on September 24 at Milwaukee County Stadium, Bill Spiers, stationed in right field, endured an ambush by a fan who had crawled down the adjacent wall.
 On a dare from his peers, the assailant, a 23-year-old Berley Visgar tackled Spiers from behind, toppling him, and delivered a bloody nose, a welt under the left eye and induced whiplash.
 Astros starting pitcher Mike Hampton immediately saw what was unfolding and sprinted to his right fielder's aid—arriving before anyone else—and pummeled Visgar with several kicks before being separated by teammates and Milwaukee Brewers players.
 (Note: Per an online obituary, Visgar died in 2018 at age 46.)

 On October 2, Lima and Wagner combined to hurl the final shutout pitched at the Astrodome.